 Sports Watch & Bike Computer Update, Garmin Rumours and more

 It’s going to be an exciting year for sports technology.
-Garmin will likely introduce new types of tech not seen in the sports realm, Apple will plod along, and Garmin’s other competitors will occasionally surprise us.
+Garmin will likely introduce many new watches, new types of tech components, plus up to two(!) new product categories.
+Apple will plod along, and Garmin’s other competitors will occasionally surprise us.
+US tariffs will confound and frustrate our predictions.

 Garmin plans 2025 updates for several key Edge, Forerunner and Fenix models.